- Error 17

-If you’re using a Windows computer, follow the steps in this Microsoft support article (note that resetting the hosts file will affect software services that rely on hosts file redirects).
-If you're using Windows on a business computer, consult your IT department to be sure applications will work correctly after you reset the hosts file.
+If you’re using a Windows computer, follow the steps from the Microsoft support site.
+Resetting the hosts file affects software services that rely on hosts file redirects.
+If you're using Windows on a business computer, consult your IT department to be sure applications work correctly after you reset your hosts file.

 If you're using a Mac, follow these steps: